Tips for Spotting Fake Job Posts on Upwork: A Quick Guide

 Asking for off-platform payment is one of the most common Upwork scams.
 Clients may ask to pay you off the platform to avoid service fees.
 They're trying to scam the platform, not necessarily you.
 These types of scammers are putting you at risk of account suspension and banning.
 You also have no guarantee that after you hand in your deliverables, they will actually pay you.
 They may use this as a way to get free work.

-The scammers may also be trying to gain PII and banking account information.
+The scammers may also be trying to gain personal and banking account information.
 They may say that in order to pay you, they need certain information.
 Scammers can then use this for fraud.
 It also may look like you're getting paid, but the money stays pending and is never actually delivered to your bank account.
 They may send you a phishing link to set up your payment method and capture your information.

 If you do meet a client outside of Upwork, they can use the platform to pay you—this is called Any Hire.
 You work off Upwork, but the client uses the platform for payroll and invoicing.
 The important part of Any Hire is that your relationship needs to start independently from Upwork.